rtmigo/xrandom_dart/README.md

 These methods return the raw output of the generator.
 Depending on the algorithm, the output is a number consisting of either 32 random bits or 64 random bits.

-Xrandom concatenates 32-bit numbers into 64-bit ones, and vice versa.
+Xrandom concatenates 32-bit sequences into 64-bit and vice versa.
 Therefore, both methods work for all classes regardless of the algorithm.
 In general, this is **much faster** than `nextInt`.

 | JS    | Method        | Returns         | Equivalent of                   |